On this page you can read about:

 - Examiners and supervisors must be independent actors and have no relationship posing a conflict of interest.

 - Examiners may chair the thesis defence, but may never sit on an examining committee.

 An individual study plan is to be drawn up for each doctoral student.
 This plan should contain the undertakings made by the doctoral student and the higher education institution and a timetable for the doctoral student's study programme.
-The plan should be adopted after consultation with the doctoral student and his or her supervisors.
-The individual study plan should be reviewed regularly and amended by the higher education institution to the extent required after consultation with the doctoral student and his or her supervisors.

 At Uppsala University, individual study plans should contain information regarding